Hargrave Military Academy basketball

 The Hargrave Military Academy basketball team is the prep basketball team of Hargrave Military Academy.
 The Tigers have won three National Prep Championships since a formal tournament began in the mid 2000s.
-The program has produced hundreds of players that went on to play NCAA Division 1 basketball, and 27 that have gone on to play in the NBA.
-The program has also been a breeding ground for college coaches, as many former head coaches and assistants have ascended through the ranks at the NCAA Division 1 level.
+The program has produced hundreds of players that went on to play NCAA Division I basketball, and 31 that have gone on to play in the NBA.
+The program has also been a breeding ground for college coaches, as many former head coaches and assistants have ascended through the ranks at the NCAA Division I level.
 The Hargrave Military Academy basketball program was named “Program of the Decade” by RealGM in 2012 after a study showing that Hargrave produced more successful college basketball players than any other prep school or high school in the nation.
 The program was also featured on a season 2 episode of CNN's Inside Man.

 Team history

 The Scott Shepard years (94-99)

 Shepard manned the sidelines for the Tigers from the 1994-95 season to the 1998–99 season.
 He compiled an overall record of 127-18, and had multiple teams ranked in the top 3 nationally.
 He sent over fifty players on to Division 1 schools in his time.
 Shepard moved on from Hargrave to accept a position as an assistant coach with the Virginia Cavaliers for the 1999-2000 season.